decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-12-19-cc-under-harsh-ps.md

 ---
-title: Simplex vs Tendermint under variants of Partial Synchrony
+title: Partial Synchrony variants
 date: 2025-12-19 23:00:00 -05:00
 tags:
 - models
 author: Ittai Abraham, Yuval Efron, Kartik Nayak, and Ling Ren
 ---

-In this post we observe three variants of **Partial Synchrony (PS)**:
+In this post we observe three variants of **Partial Synchrony (PS)** and how they affect (or not) popular BFT protocols like PBFT, Tendermint, and especially the recent [Simplex](https://decentralizedthoughts.github.io/2025-06-18-simplex/) protocol.

 1. Many modern systems use the following definition of [Partial Synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/):